Mon Repos Turtle Centre - currently closed for redevelopment, reopening in time for 2019 turtle season

 Mon Repos Turtle Centre shop

-Mon Repos Turtle Centre shop is open only from November to March between 7pm and 11pm.
+Mon Repos Turtle Centre shop is open daily from 9am-3pm.
+In turtle season, from November to March, the shop is also open between 7pm and 11pm.

 Mon Repos Turtle Encounters